Issue

 flag

-If you are using postgis_raster
+If you're using postgis_raster

 with the extensions